farzonak0587/01-basic-wd-css-writeup.md/README.md

 #### Process:

-Similar to how I learned about HTML, I learnt CSS by first going over the first few [Free Code Camp](https://freecodecamp.org/) lessons.The first few lessons covered the basics, including `colors`, `fonts`, `boders`, `sizes`, and other elements.
+Similar to how I learned about HTML, I learned CSS by first going over the first few [Free Code Camp](https://freecodecamp.org/) lessons.
+The first few lessons covered the basics, including `colors`, `fonts`, `boders`, `sizes`, and other elements.
 We were required to create a [CSS Make Something](https://app.pickcode.io/project/cm2m6o8x07znlpuunw5afu306) similar to the "HTML Make Something" in order to further our understanding and practice of the essentials.
-All I did was add CSS to my HTML project becasue we were allowed to do that, I also didnt want to do more work.
+All I did was add CSS to my HTML project because we were allowed to do that.
+I also didn't want to do more work.
 After that, we spent the entire class period learning about selectors and how to use them to make the selection process easier.
-For example, rather than selecting each item individually, we have to use particular selectors to choose the items that we want to be a specific color,font etc.
+For example, rather than selecting each item individually, we have to use particular selectors to choose the items that we want to be a specific color, font etc.

 After that, we returned to FCC to learn the remaining CSS, such as the box outline, which includes margins and padding.
 We discovered how to use the `paddings` and `margins` to align items and make them appear more neater.
 Thats where I struggled a bit with.
 Hex codes and RGB were the last things we learned in the FCC.
 They were used to represent particular color types.
 In basic terms, we were using letters and numbers rather than the actual names of the colors.
 After that, we took a quiz, and I received a 9 out of 10.
 The question about margins and paddings was the only one I answered incorrectly.
 We were expected to complete a CSS challenge with our partners on the same day.
 Because my partner and I didn't want it to be too easy or too hard, we chose the tougher level out of the three that were available to us: tough, tougher, and toughest.